Learn how to cut a papaya, how to choose a ripe one, and ways to eat and store it so you can get the most out of this delicious tropical fruit!

 While it may seem intimidating if you’ve never done it before, cutting papayas is actually really easy!
 All you need is a sharp knife, a cutting board, and a vegetable peeler before you begin.

-- Use a sharp knife to trim both ends of the fruit.
+- Use a sharp knife to trim both ends of the fruit, cutting off the top and bottom.

 - Slice the papaya in half lengthwise.